SkyflowFoundry/ServiceNow/README.md

 const oauth = require('mastercard-oauth1-signer');
 const authHeader = oauth.getAuthorizationHeader(uri, method, payload, consumerKey, signingKey);
 ```
-Below you can find the complete end to end script to execute such process.
+Below you can find a complete end to end script to execute such process.
+Such script is already embedded in the attached postman collection.

 ### nodeJS script